-- A. Birth or Adoption: When a leave is taken after the birth or placement of a child for adoption or foster care, an employee may take leave intermittently or on a reduced leave schedule only if authorized by the employee's manager/designee. - B. Reduced Schedules: An employee may take leave intermittently or on a reduced schedule when medically necessary due to a serious health condition of the employee or family member of the employee; and - C. Temporary Transfer: If an employee requests intermittent leave or leave on a reduced leave schedule, under Section B. above, that is foreseeable based on planned medical treatment, the manager/designee may require the employee to transfer temporarily to an available alternative position for which the employee is qualified and that has equivalent pay and benefits and that better accommodates recurring periods of leave than the regular position of the employee. - 9.11.1 Concurrent Time: Use of donated leave will run concurrently with the eighteen (18) workweek family medical leave entitlement. - 9.11.2 Insurance Premiums: The County will continue its contribution toward health care during any unpaid leave taken under Section 9.11. - 9.11.3 Return to Work from Unpaid Leave: An employee who returns from unpaid family or medical leave within the time provided in this Article is entitled, subject to layoff provisions, to: - A. The same position s/he held when the leave commenced; or - B. A position with equivalent status, benefits, pay and other terms and conditions of employment; and - C. The same seniority accrued before the date on which the leave commenced. - 9.11.4 Failure to Return to Work: Failure to return to work by the expiration date of the leave of absence may be cause for removal and result in termination of the employee from County service. - 9.12 Provider Certification: The manager/designee and employee is responsible for the proper administration of the sick leave benefit.
-Verification from a licensed health care provider may be reasonably required to substantiate the health condition of the employee or family member for leave requests.
+- B. Reduced Schedules: An employee may take leave intermittently or on a reduced schedule when medically necessary due to a serious health condition of the employee or family member of the employee; and - C. Temporary Transfer: If an employee requests intermittent leave or leave on a reduced leave schedule, under Section B. above, that is foreseeable based on planned medical treatment, the manager/designee may require the employee to transfer temporarily to an available alternative position for which the employee is qualified and that has equivalent pay and benefits and that better accommodates recurring periods of leave than the regular position of the employee. - 9.11.1 Concurrent Time: Use of donated leave will run concurrently with the eighteen (18) workweek family medical leave entitlement. - 9.11.2 Insurance Premiums: The County will continue its contribution toward health care during any unpaid leave taken under Section 9.11. - 9.11.3 Return to Work from Unpaid Leave: An employee who returns from unpaid family or medical leave within the time provided in this Article is entitled, subject to layoff provisions, to: - A. The same position s/he held when the leave commenced; or - B. A position with equivalent status, benefits, pay and other terms and conditions of employment; and - C. The same seniority accrued before the date on which the leave commenced. - 9.11.4 Failure to Return to Work: Failure to return to work by the expiration date of the leave of absence may be cause for removal and result in termination of the employee from County service. - 9.12 Provider Certification: The manager/designee and employee is responsible for the proper administration of the sick leave benefit.
+Verification from a licensed health care provider may be reasonably required to substantiate the health condition of the employee or family member for leave requests. - 9.13 Definition of Child: For purposes of this Article, a child means a biological, adopted or foster child, a step child, a legal ward or a child of an employee standing in loco parentis to the child, who is: under eighteen (18) years of age; or is eighteen (18) years of age or older and incapable of self care because of mental or physical disability.

-- 9.13 Definition of Child: For purposes of this Article, a child means a biological, adopted or foster child, a step child, a legal ward or a child of an employee standing in loco parentis to the child, who is: under eighteen (18) years of age; or is eighteen (18) years of age or older and incapable of self care because of mental or physical disability. - 9.14 FLSA: Employees who are FLSA overtime eligible may use sick leave in half (1/2) hour increments. - 9.15 Family and Medical Leave and Family Care: Employees shall be entitled to family medical leave, as provided by the King County Family Medical Leave Act, the federal Family Medical Leave Act, and any Washington state laws that provide for family medical leave.
-For reference purposes, the current text of the King County Family Medical Leave Act is attached as Addendum B.
+- 9.14 FLSA: Employees who are FLSA overtime eligible may use sick leave in half (1/2) hour increments. - 9.15 Family and Medical Leave and Family Care: Employees shall be entitled to family medical leave, as provided by the King County Family Medical Leave Act, the federal Family Medical Leave Act, and any Washington state laws that provide for family medical leave.
+For reference purposes, the current texts of the King County Family Medical Leave Act and RCW 49.12.270 are attached as Addendums B and C, respectively.